joshfire/hookmachine/README.md

 If the folder contains a `config.json` file, its variables will replace those of the `config.defaults.json` file.

-Also, for each resulting setting, if the environment contains a variable with the same name prefixed with `JOSHFIREDEPLOY_`, then its value is used.
+Also, for each resulting setting, if the environment contains a variable with the same name prefixed with `DEPLOYMACHINE_`, then its value is used.
 For instance, to override the hook secret used between GitHub and the Web server of the deploy machine (the `HOOK_SECRET` setting, you may use:

 ```
-export JOSHFIREDEPLOY_HOOK_SECRET="SuperSecret"
+export DEPLOYMACHINE_HOOK_SECRET="SuperSecret"
 ```

 Or, if you are deploying the deploy machine on Heroku:

 ```
-heroku config:set JOSHFIREDEPLOY_HOOK_SECRET="SuperSecret"
+heroku config:set DEPLOYMACHINE_HOOK_SECRET="SuperSecret"
 ```